What is the declarations page of an auto insurance policy?

 Some popular types of car insurance discounts include these savings programs:

-What isn’t covered on your insurance declaration page?
+What isn’t on a car insurance declarations page?

 “We advise caution in assuming that the declaration page is controlling in all circumstances,” says Dennis E. Sawan, an insurance and personal injury lawyer at Sawan & Sawan.
 “Remember that everything contained in the declaration page is further defined in the long-form policy and subject to a laundry list of exclusions.
 In simplistic terms, the declaration page tells you how much coverage you have, while the policy language tells you what that coverage applies to (and more importantly, doesn’t apply to).”